-The Company provided adequate injection records for the 2012-2013 monitoring year.
-The data submitted met the requirements stipulated in the DWI consents exercised during this period.
+The Company provided injection records for the 2013-2014 monitoring year.
+The data submitted met the requirements stipulated in the DWI consents exercised during this period apart from consent 7897-1, which did not comply with condition 10 of the consent.